vickywane/digitaloceanspaces-upload-api/submission.md

 To implement the file uploads, modify the `UploadProfileImage` mutation function within the `Schema.resolvers.go` file with the code below which uploads an image from the resolver function into our Digitalocean Spaces bucket.

-Using the next few code snippets, you would gradualy put together the upload logic in the `UploadProfileImage` mutation resolver.
+Using the next few code snippets, you would gradually put together the upload logic in the `UploadProfileImage` mutation resolver.

 First, add the code snippet below to create a session using the `aws-sdk-go` with your bucket within the Spaces service using the `access_key` and `secret_key` credentials you stored in the `.env` file.